maarten-pennings/Lego-Mindstorms/ms4/faq.md

 }
 ```

 The third file is the actual program.
-For Word blocks some for me unknown format.
+For Word blocks, some format, unknown to me.
-For Python, it is Python text wrapped in json, below freely formatted by me for readability.
+For Python, it is the Python text wrapped in json, below freely formatted by me for readability.

 ```json
 {"program":"